✦ Scandinavian-inspired design, curated for modern living

 • May be more dehumidifier than needed for small rooms or light-duty use.

-• Compressor models can be noisier than smaller desiccant units.
+• Compressor models can be noisier than smaller desiccant or thermoelectric units.

 • Best performance depends on proper drainage setup and placement.